tomas-fryza/avr-course/Labs/05-segment/README.md

     * Screenshot of SimulIDE circuit.

 3. Snake.
 Submit:
-    * Listing of your snake running application `main.c`.
+    * Listing of your snake cycling application `main.c`.

 The deadline for submitting the task is the day before the next laboratory exercise.
 Use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.